-The big difference is that while a distributor will take the same percentage cut from all subsequent revenue it generates, the percentage costs of properly controlled growth for your own Japanese office or company to achieve the same future revenues will not be nearly so great.
-Depending on a software product's price-per-seat and quality, a 4 - 5 person team selling enterprise software to Japanese companies should be able to generate $3m or so of annual direct sales revenue, maybe a lot more, and each additional $1m over that base level can probably be generated for an additional $200k in annual cost (depending on the ratio of technical support to sales people and the required skill level).
-Obviously there will be incremental cost jumps at certain points, for example when an office is outgrown and larger premises need to be rented.
+The big difference is that while a Japanese distributor will take the same percentage cut from all subsequent sales it generates, the percentage costs of properly controlled growth for your company’s Japanese sales office or company to reach the same future revenues, are not as high.
+Depending on a software product’s price-per-seat and quality, a 4 – 5 person team selling enterprise software to Japanese companies should generate $3,000,000 or so of annual direct sales revenue, maybe a lot more, and each extra $1,000,000 over that base level can probably be generated for an extra $200k in annual cost (depending on the ratio of technical support to sales people and the required skill level).
+Of course there will be incremental cost jumps at certain points, such as when the Japanese team outgrows its office and needs to lease a larger space.

-In the physical goods markets, where the incremental cost per unit sold is the major consideration, especially if you are in the consumer market and need retail space, the revenue point at which the cost of direct sales through your own Japanese office and the cost of a distributor's cut occur will be much higher.
-Still, if most of your sales are to corporate buyers and you do not need expensive retail showroom space, that revenue breakpoint may not be so high as you think.
+In the physical goods markets, where the incremental cost per unit sold is the major consideration, especially if you are in the consumer market and need retail space, the revenue point at which the cost of direct sales through your own Japanese office and the cost of a distributor’s cut occur will be much higher.
+Still, if most of your sales are to corporate buyers and you do not need expensive retail showroom space, that revenue break point might be lower than expected.

-Other critics will say it costs too much; its too risky; you need to have deep pockets: leave it until after the IPO or go to Europe or North America first.
-Once again its just not so - one US software company I dealt with (as subsidiary President) would never have achieved its IPO without its very successful Japanese direct sales.
-At several times the high positive cash flows generated by its Japanese sales saved that company (which also had much bigger sales forces in the US and Europe) from failing.
-In fact it was eventually a 'last minute last day of the quarter' deal with a Japanese company that assured its successfully IPO!
+Other critics will say ‘it costs too much’, ‘its too risky’, ‘you need to have deep pockets’, ‘leave it until after the IPO’ or ‘go to Europe or North America first’.
+Once again its just not so: one US software company I managed as subsidiary President, would never have achieved its IPO without its very successful Japanese sales team.
+At several times the high positive cash flows generated by its Japanese sales saved that company, which also had much bigger sales forces in the US and Europe, from failing.
+In fact it was eventually a ‘last minute last day of the quarter’ deal with a Japanese company that assured its successful IPO!

-Direct sales puts a foreign company directly in control of its Japanese destiny.
+A direct sales office in Japan puts a foreign company directly in control of its Japanese destiny.
 You get the same degree of accountability, control, response, commitment and aggression that you would expect from your home sales force.
-You get 24/7 access to data and systems that are totally integrated into your home office IT infrastructure.
+You get 24/7 access to data and systems that are totally integrated into your home office IT and CRM infrastructure.
 You know exactly who is responsible for ensuring customer satisfaction, who is ensuring your corporate brand identity is properly reflected in your business activities and of course who is responsible for making those all important quarterly revenue quotas.
-If you are fortunate to build the right team of people you will have a group who will make doing business in Japan a success for you come hell or high water.
-All too often a distributor produces excuses - your Japanese direct sales office produces results.
+If you are fortunate to build the right team of people, you will have a Japanese sales team that will make doing business in Japan a success for your company.
+All too often a distributor produces excuses, but your Japanese sales office produces results.